 Jean-Luc and Josyane both have good paying jobs and work full time while raising a young daughter.
 Despite the fact they were saving regularly they were struggling to make sense of their finances and had various investment accounts at 4 different financial institutions.
 They didn’t know how much they were paying in fees, what their overall performance was, or even what they were really invested in.
 Things needed to be simplified.

 We helped them make sense of their overall situation with our financial plan.
 We showed them how they can save for their daughter’s education while staying on track to pay off their mortgage early and to reach their retirement goals.
-By consolidating nearly all of their investments into WealthBar’s ETF portfolios, they are now saving over $1,000 in fees each year.
+By consolidating nearly all of their investments into WealthBar’s ETF portfolios, they are saving fees each year.
 They love having everything in one place now and making it easy to understand their performance, their fees, and progress towards their goals.
 Rather than dealing with 4 advisors, they now just deal with one, saving them a ton of time too.

 Edmonton, AB – Age 57

 Helped Robert create a plan that allowed him to keep his home and realize he can retire in 3 years

 Robert was a recent widower and was looking for help to understand how his financial picture has changed since his wife’s passing.
 He was expecting a lump sum payment from his wife’s estate and wasn’t sure what to do with the money.
 He didn’t know when he could afford to retire and needed help figuring out what to do.